tristansetha/tip-calculator-app-main/README.md

 ### What I learned

-avoid using complex css selectors too avoid
-plan out containers for both mobile and desktop in mind
+avoid using complex css selectors plan out containers for both mobile and desktop

 ### Continued development